teuton-software/teuton/docs/learn/22-result.md

 Sometimes it can be useful to look at the information returned by the "run" command.
 For this we use the **"result" object**.

+## Example 1

-**Example 1:**  In this example we run the "hostname" command on the machine and capture its output using "result".
+In this example we run the "hostname" command on the machine and capture its output using "result".
 We'll use that value to make sure there isn't a user named as host name.

 ```ruby
 group "Using result object" do